bcgov/ols-geocoder/BCAddressExchangeSchema.md

 # Physical Address Exchange Standard Draft v0.10
 ### Change history
+v0.11 June 17, 2021 - changed fields in all examples to camel-case; deleted localityDescriptor,

 v0.10 June 16, 2021 - made special entrance/exit unitDesignators more readable<br>

 v0.9 May 3, 2021 - updated support for entrances and exits as units within a building; added concept of special access points as units<br>